Cultivation of Narcotic Plants – Large Commercial Quantity

 - Can they prove you were linked to the cultivation?

-Cultivation of narcotic plants in a large commercial quantity is a very serious offence for which the Courts say that you normally must serve a lengthy prison term if you are found guilty.
+Cultivation of narcotic plants in a large commercial quantity (s72 of the Drugs, Poisons and Controlled Substances Act 1981) is a very serious offence for which the Courts say that you normally must serve a lengthy prison term if you are found guilty.

 The maximum penalty for this offence is life imprisonment (level 1 imprisonment) including a fine of not more than 5000 penalty units.